weavedb/zkjson/README.md

 ### Why

-Most offchain data on the web are represented in JSON format, and blockchains have been failing to connect with them efficiently for some cricical reasosns.
+Most offchain data on the web are represented in JSON format, and blockchains have been failing to connect with them efficiently for some critical reasons.

 - Blockchains are not scalable to the web level
 - There is no decentralized general-purpose database alternative to cloud databases
-- The current decentralized database solutions are too domain specific
+- The current decentralized database solutions are too domain-specific
 - The current oracle / indexer solutions are limited to a great extent

-As a result, data on web2 (offchain) and web3 (onhain) are divided and web3 is missing a great wide variety of usecases with offchain data.
+As a result, data on web2 (offchain) and web3 (onhain) are divided and web3 is missing a great wide variety of use cases with offchain data.
 What if we could verify any offchain JSON data in onchain smart contracts, and also build a general-purpose database with web2-like performance and scalability? zkJSON and zkDB will allow direct connections from smartcontract to offchain database.
 And we will further make it practical and sustainable with modular blockchain rollups ([Ethereum](https://ethereum.org/) security + [Arweave](https://arweave.org/) permanency and scalability) and a decentralized physical infrastructure network ([DePIN](https://medium.com/@perma_dao/unveiling-the-background-of-weavedb-and-kwildb-as-mentioned-by-messari-f1d631ec2c91)) using [Cosmos IBC](https://cosmos.network/ibc/).

-This entire techstack will enable novel usecases to web3 such as decentralized oracles and indexers, as well as provide a decentralized database alternative to web2 with the performance and scalability of cloud databases.
+This entire tech stack will enable novel use cases to web3 such as decentralized oracles and indexers, as well as provide a decentralized database alternative to web2 with the performance and scalability of cloud databases.
 We could, for instance, build [a fully decentralized Twitter](https://www.jots.social/) without any centralized components.
-Connecting securely with offchain data with privacy is also the way to bring in enterprize usecases to web3 in combination with DID and Verifiable Credentials (VC).
+Connecting securely with offchain data with privacy is also the way to bring in enterprise use cases to web3 in combination with DID and Verifiable Credentials (VC).
 We are working on it too with [PolygonID](https://polygonid.com/) and [ICP VETKeys](https://internetcomputer.org/blog/features/vetkey-primer).

 We envision the web where offchain data are seamlessly connected with blockchains.
-Our ultimate goal is to liberate the web2 data silos, and redirect the huge monopolistic web2 revenue models such as ad networks and future AI-based networks to web3.
+Our ultimate goal is to liberate the web2 data silos and redirect the huge monopolistic web2 revenue models such as ad networks and future AI-based networks to web3.
 Any offchain data without zkJSON are not legit, since they are not verifiable onchain.

 Onchain verifiability is what scales the decentralized web.
 Onchain is the new online, and zkJSON expands what's online/onchain (verifiable).